flightstats/hub/README.md

 ## update a channel

 Some channel metadata can be updated.
-The update format looks much like the channel create format (currently, only `ttlDays`, `contentSizeKB` and `peakRequestRateSeconds` can be updated).
+The update format looks much like the channel create format (currently, only `ttlDays`, `description`, `contentSizeKB` and `peakRequestRateSeconds` can be updated).
 Each of these fields is optional.
 Attempting to change other fields will result in a 400 error.